arnabs542/interviewpractice/strings/check-if-word-is-valid-after-substitutions.md

     return len(stack) == 0
 ```

-This is an $$\small \mathcal O(n)$$ solution that relies on the same principle as above.
+This is an $\small \mathcal O(n)$ solution that relies on the same principle as above.
 Whenever we meet a "c", we try to pop "a" and "b" from the end of the stack.
 If we're not able to do so, then we return `False`.

 ##### Notes: